illinois/systems-encyclopedia/src/articles/illinois/docker_mac.md

 h3 { margin-top: 30px; }
 </style>

-# Docker Setup Guide for Mac
+# CS 340 Docker Setup Guide for M1 MAC

 To do our C MPs on M1 macs, we highly recommend using docker.
 Here are the commands you need to run.